Local Node Differential Privacy: Local Node Differential Privacy

 \section{Local Node Differential Privacy}

 In this section, we state the definition of DP and formalize our \LNDP model.
 We use $[n]$ to denote $\{1, \ldots, n\}$.

 \paragraph{Node neighbors and differential privacy.}

 Differential privacy is defined with respect to neighboring datasets, which differ in the data of a single individual.
-In a tabular setting, two datasets $x, x' \in \cX^n$ are neighbors if they differ in a single entry.
-We focus on node privacy for graphs and say that graphs $G, G'$ on node set $[n]$ are \emph{node neighbors} if one can be obtained from the other by rewiring a single node (i.e., the graphs differ only in the set of edges incident to some node $i\in[n]$).
+In the tabular setting, two datasets $x,x'\in\cX^n$ are neighbors if they differ in one entry.
+We focus on node privacy for graphs: graphs $G$ and $G'$ on node set $[n]$ are \emph{node neighbors}, denoted $G\sim G'$, if one can be obtained from the other by rewiring a single node, i.e., by changing only the edges incident to some node $i\in[n]$.
+More generally, $G$ and $G'$ are at \emph{node distance} $k$ if one can be obtained from the other by rewiring $k$ nodes.